H-Jalali/IRACAM/README.md

 ## Contact
-For any inquiries or contributions, please contact us:<br />
+For any inquiries or contributions, please contact hasanjalali@ut.ac.ir.
-hasanjalali@ut.ac.ir

 ---